NimithB/SmartClassroom/README.md

 **Arduino Uno WiFi:** Offering the familiarity of the Arduino platform coupled with onboard Wi-Fi capabilities, the Arduino Uno WiFi empowers users to seamlessly connect their projects to the internet, enabling remote monitoring, control, and data logging without additional shields or modules.
 Furthermore, the integration of Wi-Fi connectivity simplifies the development process, allowing for rapid prototyping and deployment of IoT solutions

 **IR Sensor:** A staple in automation and robotics, IR sensors detect infrared radiation emitted by objects, converting it into electrical signals to trigger actions such as activating lights, opening doors, or detecting intruders, making them indispensable components in smart home and security systems.

+## 🙏 Thank You
+We extend our heartfelt gratitude to the Anokha and Intel teams for providing us with this incredible opportunity to showcase our project.
+Their support, resources, and encouragement have been instrumental in making our vision for a smarter, more sustainable classroom environment a reality.
+Thank you for empowering innovators like us to make a positive impact on education and sustainability.
+Additionally, we express our profound thanks to BNM Institute of Technology for their invaluable support, both financially and through various forms of assistance.
+Their commitment to fostering innovation and supporting their students' endeavors has played a crucial role in the realization of our project.